rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/getting-started/examples/manage-monitors.rst

 --------------

-After you add a monitor to the load balancer, you can update the monitor configuration as shown in the following example.
+After you add a monitor to the load balancer, you can update the monitor configuration, as shown in the following example:

 **Example: Update a monitor cURL request**